pictuga/morss/README.md

 pip install git+https://git.pictuga.com/pictuga/morss.git#egg=morss[full]
 ```

-The full install includes mysql, redis and diskcache (possible cache backends).
+The full install includes all the cache backends.
+Otherwise, only in-memory and
-Otherwise, only in-memory and sqlite3 caches are available.
-The full install
+sqlite3 caches are available.
+The full install also includes gunicorn (for more
-also includes gunicorn and gevent (for more efficient HTTP handling).
+efficient HTTP handling).

 The dependency `lxml` is fairly long to install (especially on Raspberry Pi, as
 C code needs to be compiled).
 If possible on your distribution, try installing